Additive manufacturing – sustainable by nature

 Reduction of production steps

-Another major advantage is that the actual production can be undertaken locally; all you need to transport is powder.
+As Amelie Norrby also pointed out, another major advantage is that the actual production can be undertaken locally; all you need to transport is powder.
 The printer can be placed at the customer site or very close by.
-This means that the number of transportations are reduced even more.
+This means that the number of transportations is reduced even more.
 Furthermore, additive manufacturing cuts down on material waste.

-“When printing a component, approximately 95 percent of the powder you put into the process is used; the rest can be recycled in a new melt,” says Mikael Schuisky, Operation Manager, Additive Manufacturing, at Sandvik.
+“When printing a component, approximately 95 percent of the powder you put into the process is used; the rest can be recycled in a new melt,” says Mikael Schuisky, Head of R&D and Operations at Sandvik Additive Manufacturing.
 “Compare that to traditional manufacturing where you start off with a chunk of material and reduce large amounts of chips.”

 Higher resource efficiency

-Even though the chips are collected and sent for recycling, the carbon footprint is substantially higher, due to heavier transportation and a much larger amount of material to recycle.
+Even though the chips from traditional manufacturing are collected and sent for recycling, the carbon footprint is substantially higher, due to heavier transportation and a much larger amount of material to recycle.
 This has a significant energy impact.
-Anna Douglas, Global Environmental Coordinator at Sandvik, explains that melting steel in the efficient scrapbased electric Sandvik steel mill requires approximately 500 kWh per ton.
-This is significant when compared to the resource efficiency of powder technologies.
+Melting steel in the efficient scrap-based electric Sandvik steel mill requires approximately 500 kWh per ton steel.
+This is significant when compared to the resource efficiency of powder technologies and additive manufacturing.